-Some infertile couples are affected by conditions that prevent the sperm and egg from travelling through a fallopian tube.
+Some people who are infertile are affected by conditions that prevent the sperm and egg from travelling through a fallopian tube.
 (This is where fertilization and the first stage of cell division take place.)
-The following are assisted reproductive technology (ART) procedures that are rarely used but may improve the chances of conception in the fallopian tubes.
+Here are some assisted reproductive technology (ART) procedures that are rarely used but may improve the chances of conception in the fallopian tubes.
 The first step of each of these treatments is superovulation.
-This uses hormone injections to stimulate the ovaries to produce multiple eggs.
+This uses medicines to stimulate the ovaries to produce multiple eggs.

 Gamete intrafallopian transfer (GIFT) uses multiple eggs collected from the ovaries.
 The eggs are placed into a thin flexible tube (catheter) along with the sperm to be used.
 The gametes (both eggs and sperm) are then injected into the fallopian tubes using a surgical procedure called laparoscopy.
 The doctor will use general anesthesia.

-Zygote intrafallopian transfer (ZIFT) combines in vitro fertilization (IVF) and GIFT.
+Zygote intrafallopian transfer (ZIFT) is similar to GIFT, but also uses in vitro fertilization (IVF).
 Eggs are stimulated and collected using IVF methods.
 Then the eggs are mixed with sperm in the lab.
-Fertilized eggs (zygotes) are then laparoscopically returned to the fallopian tubes where they will be carried into the uterus.
+Fertilized eggs (zygotes) are then returned to the fallopian tubes with laparascopic surgery.
+From there, they will be carried into the uterus.
 The goal is for the zygote to implant in the uterus and develop into a fetus.

 Pronuclear stage tubal transfer (PROST), similar to ZIFT, uses in vitro fertilization.
 But it transfers the fertilized egg to the fallopian tube before cell division occurs.

 These procedures have higher costs and risks related to laparoscopy.
-And they do not provide as much useful information about embryo development as IVF does.
+And they don't provide as much useful information about embryo development as IVF does.
 For these reasons, these procedures are rarely used.